AutoTestFramework/Fikipage_ATF/index.md

   * 25$ (A quarter of a hard-drive)
   * 50$ (5% of one MS Visual Studio license)
   * …$ Of course, you can donate any amount you regard appropriate.
-* Paid modules like Connect to DB, Connect to RabbitMQ, etc.;
+* Paid modules: Connect to DB, Connect to RabbitMQ, etc.;
-* Running tests in parallel;
+* Feature for running tests in parallel;
-* Running tests for specific browser on specific version on specific operating system;
+* Feature for running tests in a specific environment (browser/OS);
+* Cloud storage space for the tests;
+* SCM feature for the tests;

 # M2 - Validation 1 (idea)